Wayne, New Jersey (NJ) Colleges and Universities

 3. Kean University

-At 46%, Kean University has the third highest graduation rate of the four compared.
-Most of the school's students -- 74% -- who began their studies in 2012 returned to campus the following year.
+At 46%, Kean University had the third highest graduation rate of the four compared.
+Most of the school's undergrad students -- 74% -- who began their studies in 2012 returned to campus the following year.

 Students want to know that their colleges see them as more than just a number.
 That's why it's a good idea to check out a school's student-to-faculty ratio; it offers an idea of how easily students will be able to get personalized attention from professors.
-The schools below have the lowest student-to-faculty ratios (NCES).
+The schools below have the lowest student-to-faculty ratios according to NCES data from fall 2013.

 1. William Paterson University of New Jersey